 - Keep this leaflet.
-You may need to read it again. - If you have any further questions, ask your doctor or pharmacist. - This medicine has been prescribed for you only.
-Do not pass it on to others.
-It may harm them, even if their signs of illness are the same as yours. - If you get any side effects talk to your doctor or pharmacist.
+You may need to read it again. - If you have any further questions, ask your doctor or pharmacist or nurse. - If you get any side effects, talk to your doctor or pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 See section 4.

-What is in this leaflet:
+What is in this leaflet

-- 1. What <PRODUCT NAME> is and what it is used for - 2.
-What you need to know before you are given <PRODUCT NAME> - 3.
-How <PRODUCT NAME> is given - 4.
+- 1. What [Nationally completed name] is and what it is used for - 2.
+What you need to know before you use [Nationally completed name] - 3.
+How to use [Nationally completed name] - 4.
 Possible side effects - 5.
-How to store <PRODUCT NAME> - 6.
+How to store [Nationally completed name] - 6.
 Contents of the pack and other information

-1. What <PRODUCT NAME> is and what it is used for
+1. What [Nationally completed name] is and what it is used for